l-zariqi/gpu-stock-tracker/README.md

 # gpu-stock-tracker

-Stock tracker for NVIDIA GeForce Graphics cards using an NVIDIA partner store API
+Stock tracker for NVIDIA GeForce Graphics cards using an NVIDIA partner store API.